-NRS 223 (Formerly NRS 2211) Nursing V Lab • 1.0 - 5.0 Credits
+Nursing V Lab • 1.0-5.0 Credits

 Clinical lab to be taken concurrently with NRS 221.
 This clinical course provides for application of theoretical concepts to the nursing care of adults and children in acute care and psychiatric settings.
-Emphasis in on implementing delegation/leadership skills and utilizing the nursing process to develop individualized plans of care for patients across the lifespan.
-During the psychiatric nursing rotation, emphasis is on developing interpersonal communication skills and caring for the mentally ill client.
-Prerequisite: Nursing 201 and 211/213 with a 2.0 or better.
+Emphasis is on implementing delegation/leadership skills and utilizing the nursing process to develop individualized plans of care for patients across the lifespan.
+During the psychiatric nursing rotation, emphasis is on developing interpersonal communication.
+Prerequisite: NRS 201 and 211/213 with a 2.0 or better.

-Nursing VI • 1.0 - 5.0 Credits
+Nursing VI • 1.0-5.0 Credits

 This course builds on the theoretical concepts presented in NRS I, II, III, IV, and V. Learning experiences are directed toward increasing the student's knowledge of nursing care of individuals experiencing alterations in health.
-Emphasis is on application of the nursing process in the delivery of care to individuals experiencing complex health issues including reproductive and endocrine disorders and those requiring emergent care.
-Concepts of leadership, delegation, and community service are reinforced.
+Emphasis is on application of the nursing process in the delivery of care to individuals experiencing complex health issues including reproductive, high risk maternal/newborn endocrine, and renal disorders and those requiring emergent care.
+Concepts of leadership and delegation are reinforced.
 Prerequisite: NRS 222 and 221/223 with a 2.0 or better.

-Professional Issues II • 1.0 Credit
+Professional Issues II • 2.0 Credits

-One credit class provides an overview of contemporary healthcare, regulations of Registered Nurse practice, collective bargaining, conflict management, safety in the workplace, and boundary issues for professional nurses.
+Two-credit class providing an overview of nursing management and leadership, legal, ethical and professional issues related to nursing practice, and the nurse's role in the changing healthcare environment.
+Students will explore multiple specialty roles within the nursing profession.
 Prerequisite: NRS 222 and 221/213 with a 2.0 or better and concurrent enrollment in NRS 231/233.

-NRS 233 (Formerly NRS 2311) Nursing VI Lab • 1.0 - 8.0 Credits
+Nursing VI Lab • 1.0-8.0 Credits